topwasu/openai-hf-interface/README.md

 llm = create_llm('meta-llama/Llama-2-13b-hf')
 ```

+Note: the `prompt` method takes in either a list of strings or a list of list of strings (you can think of it as a list of conversations) and return a list of strings.
+We have a `PromptFormatter` class to format these inputs before feeding them to the model.
+The codebase provides default `PromptFormatter` subclasses for OpenAI's models and Huggingface's LLama 2.
+Feel free to write your own custom `PromptFormatter` and override the default `PromptFormatter` by calling the method `override_formatter`.
+Please look at the (formatter file)[openai_hf_interface/formatter.py] for more information.

 ## Feedback

 Feel free to open a Github issue for any questions/feedback/issues.
 Pull request is also welcome!

+## License

+MIT